liti-dev/today-i-learned/README.md

 This app is a place for me to add short fun facts or things I learn during the day.
 People can react to each fact with "thumb up", "mind blown" and "disagree".
 ## 🍔 Tech Stack:
 React, Supabase, Postgres
+## Challenges & Solutions
+Supabase free tier deactivates my database if my project is inactive for a week.
+Hence, I had to manually reactivate it.
+Now I'm adding a cron job to Github Workflow to automatically visit the website every 6 days.
 ## Future improvements:
 - More responsive UI
 - People can only react once to each fact